Leonas/funlife-server/public/src/core/plugins/README.md

 #jq.drawer

-This is a pull widget like the nofication bar on phones.
+This is a pull widget like the notification bar on phones.
 Users can pull down or up based on configuration.

 to use jq.draw you must do the following